"The greatest good you can do for another is not just to share your riches but to reveal to him his own."

 Supporting Others

 The Mature King helps people get stronger, not more dependent on him.
 He puts his energy into building other people's abilities so they can handle their own lives.
-He's not creating followers who need him—he's growing people who can stand on their own.
-That's what real providing looks like.
+He is not creating followers who need him.
+He is growing people who can stand on their own.
+That is what real providing looks like.

 The Tyrant "supports" others only when it serves his interests and creates obligation.
 The Victim supports compulsively, rescuing people from consequences and preventing their growth.
 The Mature King supports in ways that build strength and capability.